 Michael was also her mother’s brother and Erin refused to call him “Father”, instead calling him “Uncle”, and that would never do as far as her mother was concerned.

 “He’s a priest for God’s sake!” her mother scolded.
 “You’re supposed to call him Father.
 Sometimes Erin, you just leave your common sense behind.”

-Erin somehow managed to avoid making direct references to Michael but her siblings had no problem saying, “Hello Father,” “Good day Father,” “Bless you Father,” “Could you pass the salt Father?”
+Erin somehow managed to avoid making direct references to Michael, but her siblings had no problem at all.
+“Hello Father,” “Good day Father,” “Bless you Father,” “Could you pass the salt Father?”
 No one seemed to have a problem with it besides her.

 Erin knew how to stand up for herself but she did not have the strength to step out from under her mother’s constant elbowing this weekend.
 There was already too much mess.
-So off she went on Saturday morning huddled against the Autumn wind, trying to avoid the sloppy puddles of mud on the road.
+So on Saturday morning, off she went huddled against the Autumn wind, while trying to avoid the sloppy puddles of mud on the road.

 “Mark my words,” she said to herself.
 “There’s no way I’m changing my mind!”

 She approached the cathedral with reverence but not with reverence for the deity within, but rather in awe of its architecture.

 There were many cathedrals in Ireland but this one here in her home town seemed especially breath-taking, perhaps because she knew it in intimate detail.